 In the image below, I literally was chasing after her holding my camera down by my feet, close to the ground, and away from my face, firing continuous shots.

 In crowded areas, it can be a challenge to isolate your family from the bustle of tourists.
 In cases like this, it can help to shoot from above, again, using a wide-angle lens.
 Sometimes I'll hold the camera to my eye to focus on my subject, but when I feel like I need to get even more environment, I'll hold the camera above my head.
 To focus, I already described one way to do that by choosing to set my camera to automatically select focus.
 Another method is to preselect your focal point and then just practice a lot to aim your camera in the correct place while holding it above you.
 This can be a lot of trial and error.
 I'm okay with that because I can fire off a lot of shots and know that I'll get some that are in focus.
 I really only need one.
 Biggest problem for me is getting my own feet in the shot.
+Another great way to photograph high or low angles is to turn the Live View function on and compose your picture by looking at the screen.

 The next photo is probably my favorite image from our vacation.
 I love how they look like they are playing amidst the clouds.
 It was taken in the middle of the day, around 11am, in full sun.